luigirizzo/netmap/WINDOWS/README.txt

 ------------ NETMAP BUILD INSTRUCTIONS ----------
 Requirements:
+To build the module you need to install (in this order):
-  - Visual Studio 2013 (any version)
+  - Visual Studio 2013 (express is enough) https://www.visualstudio.com/downloads/download-visual-studio-vs
-	https://www.visualstudio.com/downloads/download-visual-studio-vs
       Note, you can reach the 2013 version from the 'Download older versions' link

-     VS is used to build the kernelspace modules in conjunction with WDK8.1 and to build the NetmapLoader userspace program

   - Windows Driver Kit (WDK) version 8.1 update https://msdn.microsoft.com/en-us/windows/hardware/gg454513.aspx